YosfanEilay/Fix-keyboard-DDDouble-Tyypingg/README.md

 registers multiple keystrokes within a very brief time frame, even when the key is pressed only once.
 The script addresses this issue by ensuring that subsequent keystrokes registered in a short time span are disregarded, resulting in the output of the key only for the initial stroke.
 This solution can be applied to various keyboard models facing similar challenges.

+## How To Use?
+### Text Guide
+1. Download and install "AutoHotkey" from the official site - www.autohotkey.com
+## Video Guide